shenqildr/shenqildr.github.io/_pages/about.md

 Currently, I am working at the Shanghai AI Lab as a Research Fellow.
 I got a Ph.D. degree from [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/) and was supervised by Prof. [Quanshi Zhang](http://qszhang.com/#).
 Before that, I received my B.Sc. degree from Northeastern University.

-My research interests include topics in the explainability and safety of multi-modal foundation models. **We are looking for cooperation and research interns to work together on the safety/robustness/explainability of foundation models.
+My research interests include topics in the trustworthiness of multi-modal foundation models. **We are looking for full-time employees, interns, and joint PhDs (with THU/SJTU/FDU/ZJU/USTC, etc) to work together on foundation models' safety/robustness/explainability.
 Please drop me an email liudongrui@pjlab.org.cn if you are interested.**

 Selected Awards
 ======